MTRNord/matrix-art/README.md

 # Matrix-Art

-Matrix Art is an experimental Devianart Fediverse version which tries to be close to Devianart.
+Matrix-Art is an image gallery for Matrix.

 ![Screenshot](.github/images/screenshot.png)